 Personal Uses

 In personal contexts, notarized letters can verify claims or declarations.
-For example, someone may notarize a letter of permission for a child’s travel to prove its legitimacy.
-Similarly, affidavits used in various non-legal scenarios may also require notarization to substantiate the signer’s identity unequivocally.
+For example, someone may notarize a permission letter for a child’s travel to prove its legitimacy.
+Similarly, affidavits used in various non-legal scenarios may require notarization to substantiate the signer’s identity unequivocally.
 Individuals dealing with private financial agreements, like loans between friends or family, often notarize these letters to create a formal record acknowledged by an impartial witness.

 Steps to Notarize a Letter